Efficiency of ANS Entropy Encoders: ANS Encoders

 \subsection{Shuffling Methods}

-The general rule for shuffling is to distribute letters in the array $\mathsf{range}$ as uniformly as possible so that, for any letter $a$, the distance between consecutive occurrences of $a$ is approximately $\frac{n}{f_a}$.
+The general rule for shuffling is to distribute symbols in the array $\mathsf{range}$ as uniformly as possible so that, for any symbol $a$, the distance between consecutive occurrences of $a$ is approximately $\frac{n}{f_a}$.
 Implementations usually use heuristics for this~\cite{Collet} or Duda's method~\cite{Duda2013} (which is introduced below).
-Let us discuss some considerations on this regard that will be developed in a more rigorous way in Section~\ref{sec:analysis} in the sequel.
+Let us discuss some considerations on this regard that will be developed in a more rigorous way in Section~\ref{sec:analysis}.